google/ExoPlayer/guide.md

 `MediaSource` suitable for playback of an MP4 file.

 {% highlight java %}
+// Measures bandwidth during playback.
+Can be null if not required.
+DefaultBandwidthMeter bandwidthMeter = new DefaultBandwidthMeter();
+// Produces DataSource instances through which media data is loaded.
+DataSource.Factory dataSourceFactory = new DefaultDataSourceFactory(this,
+    Util.getUserAgent(this, "yourApplicationName"), bandwidthMeter);
+// Produces Extractor instances for parsing the media data.
+ExtractorsFactory extractorsFactory = new DefaultExtractorsFactory();
-// Create a MediaSource representing the media to be played.
+// This is the MediaSource representing the media to be played.
-MediaSource videoSource = new ExtractorMediaSource(mp4VideoUri, ...);
+MediaSource videoSource = new ExtractorMediaSource(mp4VideoUri,
+    dataSourceFactory, extractorsFactory, null, null);
 // Prepare the player with the source. player.prepare(videoSource);
 {% endhighlight %}